Koei: History

 A Canadian subsidiary, Koei Canada, Inc., was established in early 2001, and a European subsidiary, Koei Limited, was established in early 2003 in Hertfordshire, United Kingdom.
 Koei also maintained subsidiaries in mainland China, Korea, Taiwan, and Lithuania.
-Koei later created a Singapore branch for game development, such as Sangokushi Online.
+Koei later established a Singapore branch for game development, such as Sangokushi Online.

 Koei's Ruby Party division specializes in games labeled as 'Neoromance', which are GxB dating sims usually with extra side-quests.
 Out of the three Neoromance series, the best known is Angelique, which had been in production since 1994.
 Harukanaru Toki no Naka de is a newer Neoromance hit, with many sequels and an anime television series.
 The newest game in the series, Kin'iro no Corda, gained popularity partially because the manga series it was based on had recently been licensed by Viz for English language publishing.
 An anime television series based on it began airing in October 2006.
 A sequel was also released on the PlayStation 2 in March 2007.

 On September 4, 2008, Koei announced that it was in talks to purchase ailing competitor Tecmo.
 They agreed in November 2008 to merge on April 1, 2009, to form Tecmo Koei Holdings.
 On January 26, 2009, the two companies approved the merger.
 The holding company formed on April 1, 2009, as planned.

 Koei changed its name to Tecmo Koei Games on April 1, 2010, by absorbing Tecmo.
 Koei's subsidiaries in the United States, Europe, and Korea already had their names changed months before their Japanese parent company.
 The developing operations of the original Koei and Tecmo companies were spun off on March 15, 2010, as new separate subsidiaries under the names of Koei Co.
 Ltd and Tecmo Co.
 Ltd, respectively.
 They were both absorbed the following year by Tecmo Koei Games, on April 1, 2011.
 On July 1, 2014, Tecmo Koei Games was renamed Koei Tecmo Games.